-Figure 4-21: $10 \text{ k}\Omega$ resistor, capacitor, and push button
+Figure 4-21: 10 k Ω resistor, capacitor, and push button

-3. Connect one wire from the Arduino 5 V pin to the upper-right row for the button on the breadboard.
-Connect another wire from the Arduino GND pin to the same vertical row that connects to the left-hand sides of the wire link and the resistor.
-This is shown in Figure 4-22.
+3. Connect one wire from the Arduino 5 V pin to the leftmost vertical column on the breadboard, and connect another wire from the Arduino GND pin to the vertical row to the right of the 5 V column, as shown in Figure 4-22.